What is Cervicogenic Dizziness?

 - Neck Pain and dizziness

 Vascular compression can also be a cause of cervical vertigo.
-Vascular compression syndromes are excess pressure being applied to a blood vessel and cranial nerve.
-Generally, there is pain and stiffness in the neck or spine.
-Compression in the nerves or blood vessels results in more intense dizziness.
+Vascular compression is a condition in which excess pressure is applied to a blood vessel and cranial nerve.
+Generally, this causes both pain and stiffness in the neck or spine, while compression in the nerves or blood vessels results in more intense dizziness.

 Cervicogenic Headaches and Dizziness